vincentAGNES/deep_learning_video_inference/README.md

 ![Maskrcnn Demo](demo.gif)

+This is a small foretaste of the outputs oh this program.
 It is all about post treatment of the video.

 It uses mobileNetV2 model from https://pytorch.org/hub/pytorch_vision_mobilenet_v2 trained on ImageNet dataset but you can easily custom it with your own model.